ProgramerNawaf/userfrontend/README.md

 # npm install
 # 3- npm start
 # and then the server will start on port 3000!
+# 4-Go to your userController.java and add @CrossOrigin above the class
-# 4- path ur way to users.js and start programing
+# 5- path ur way to users.js and start programing